 If you are desperate to use a particular piece of music, you can look into purchasing a license.
 You can be sure that you’ll need to have deep pockets to use big-name artists.

 There are plenty of places that you can buy licenses to acquire fantastic original music for your show.
-Audio Jungle, Premium Beat, Music Bed, and Epidemic Sound allow you to purchase tracks in all genres, from metal to chilled out background music, under worldwide license so that you have complete peace of mind.
+Audio Jungle, Premium Beat, Music Bed, and Epidemic Sound allow you to purchase tracks in all genres, from hiphop beats to chillout, under worldwide license so that you have complete peace of mind.

 For those on a tight budget, there are some sites where you can get podcast music totally free.
 Try Pixabay, YouTube Audio Library, The Free Music Archive, or 909 Music on Soundcloud for pod-safe sounds.
-Do be aware that the royalty-free music here will be commonly used or of lower quality.
+Be aware that the royalty-free music here will be commonly used in other projects or of lower quality.
 Using a paid option is a better option to avoid these pitfalls.

 Anchor and Spotify Shows with Music